How this 98-year-old woman has become the ‘Oprah’ of a Jewish community center in Florida

 “Education is the only way.
 It’s a tool,” she says.

-Although Berlin dropped out of Russell Sage College in New York after getting married, her thirsty intellect ultimately drove her back to school.
+Although Berlin dropped out of Russell Sage College in Troy, N.Y., after getting married, her thirsty intellect ultimately drove her back to school.

-At the age of 39, long after having her only child, she enrolled in Sarah Lawrence College, graduating in 1967.
+At the age of 39, long after having her only child, she enrolled in Sarah Lawrence College in Bronxville, graduating in 1967.
 She earned both a bachelor’s degree in literature and community studies, and a master’s degree in college teaching.

 “Sarah Lawrence opened up a world to me,” Berlin recalls.
 “I was starved for learning.
 I didn’t realize how much I treasured it.”